bartvdbraak/SlayerWeightCalculator/README.md

+> **Note**
+>
+> I created this Slayer calculator for OldSchool RuneScape in 2019, but I am no longer maintaining it.
+As of 23th April 2023, I have decided to publicly archive the repository for it.
+While my version may be outdated, it may still be useful to some players as a reference or for nostalgia purposes.
+>
+> However, developers from the Oldschool Runescape Wiki have created a more up-to-date and improved version ([Calculator:Slayer/Slayer task weight](https://oldschool.runescape.wiki/w/Calculator:Slayer/Slayer_task_weight)) which I highly recommend.
+Thank you for considering my Slayer calculator repository.

 # Slayer Weight Calculator
 [![A cross-section of the Applications interface.](application.png)](https://bartvdbraak.github.io/SlayerWeightCalculator)
 > A calculator for slayer geeks that need to know percentages.
 Reworked in VueJS.